Brother Theodore

 Theodore Isidore Gottlieb (November 11, 1906 – April 5, 2001), mostly known as Brother Theodore, was a German-born American actor and comedian known for rambling, stream-of-consciousness monologues which he called "stand-up tragedy".
+His style is similar to Diseuse or Kabarett, which was popular in Western Germany during the 1920s and '30s.
 He was described as "Boris Karloff, surrealist Salvador Dalí, Nijinsky and Red Skelton…simultaneously".

 Biography

 Early years

-Gottlieb was born into a wealthy Jewish family in Düsseldorf, in the Rhine Province, where his father was a magazine publisher.
+Gottlieb was born into a Jewish family in Düsseldorf, in the Rhine Province, where his father was a magazine publisher.
 He attended the University of Cologne.
 At age 32, under Nazi rule, he was imprisoned at the Dachau concentration camp until he signed over his family's fortune for one Reichsmark.
 After being deported from Switzerland for chess hustling, he went to Austria where Albert Einstein, a family friend, helped him immigrate to the United States.

 In USA

 He worked as a janitor at Stanford University, where he demonstrated his prowess at chess by beating 30 professors simultaneously, and later became a dockworker in San Francisco.
 He played a bit part in Orson Welles' 1946 movie The Stranger.
 This was one of the several movie appearances he made beginning in the 1940s and continuing into the 1990s.
 These were mostly small parts in B-movies, although he did provide the voice of Gollum in the 1977 made-for-television animated version of The Hobbit and the follow-up adaptation of The Return of the King (1980).
 He also voiced Ruhk, Mommy Fortuna's assistant and carnival barker in The Last Unicorn (1982).